Bira/octopus-carnival/_drafts/wir-dscc-dregoth.md

 So many encounter powers, that means he becomes a lot less dangerous once they're all used up, right?
 No, because he can use **Spellmaster** (recharge 5+) as a minor action to recover any of them.
-He can also **Change Shape** to appear as a Medium dragonborn, or as a specific individual with.
+He can also **Change Shape** to appear as a Medium dragonborn, or as a specific individual he's seen before.
 The DC for seeing through such a disguise is 47.

 When Dregoth is hit by an attacker within 4 squares he can use a **Tail Riposte** as a reaction.
 This does some damage, inflicts 15 fire+necrotic